-Imagine – you got a brilliant innovative idea for your new software development project.
-And at an early stage of estimating the budget and time spent, you can tell straight away that it will be neither quick nor low-cost.
-Playing it safe, you are, naturally, looking for a solution that will allow you to secure the success of your product and build the agile engineering process.
-Here is where the minimum viable product (MVP) approach steps in to help you determine your further actions.
+Imagine – you have a brilliant, innovative idea for your new software development project.
+And at an early stage of estimating the budget and time spent, you can tell right away that it will be neither quick nor low-cost.
+Playing it safe, you are, naturally, looking for a solution that will allow you to ensure the success of your product and build an agile engineering process.
+Here is where the minimum viable product (MVP) approach steps in to help you determine your next course of action.

 What is an MVP?

-A minimum viable product is an initial basic version of your future product that allows you to test business ideas and concepts, evaluating the demand efficiently.
-Two main perks of the MVP in software engineering are its cost-effectiveness and rapid development – usually, it takes around six months to build and deliver it.
-This approach guarantees you will not spend your budget on a flawless but non-viable project.
+A minimum viable product is an initial basic version of your future product that allows you to test business ideas and concepts while evaluating the demand efficiently.
+Two main perks of the MVP in software engineering are its cost-effectiveness and speed of development – usually, it takes around six months to build and deliver it.
+This approach guarantees you will not spend your budget on an ideal but non-viable project.
 Producing MVP software or an MVP website, you aim to present a solution with a simple design and minimal functionality that reflects your idea and potentially meets the needs of your target audience.
 After the launch, you examine the feedback from your first visitors or customers and decide whether it is worth developing the project further or changing some of the core features.

-MVP agile development gave the kickstarting launch to the products now known worldwide – Facebook, Uber, Dropbox, and many more.
+MVP agile development kickstarted the launch of some of the world’s best known products – Facebook, Uber, and Dropbox, to name a few.
 These MVP examples are role models for modern start-ups and investors.
 Nowadays, the MVP project is the most appropriate option for a business to test the waters and approach the development process efficiently.
 Let’s dive deeper and find out why this is the first thing start-ups strive to do when developing their apps.

 Why do start-ups use MVP?

 Carry out product idea testing